cube-drone/rt0/players-guide/src/player/choosing_major_arcana.md

 * [The Magician](./generated/magician.md) - A mastermind spellcaster who always has a plan.
 * [The High Priestess](./arcana/2_the_high_priestess.md) - A fortuneteller who can see into the future.

+Each Arcana provides a handful of changes to the game: The Fool, for example, can treat "The Fool" as a wildcard, and gains the Lucky ability.

+Each Arcana also provides a Skill: The Magician, for example, has "This Was All Part of My Plan".
+The Skill is intended for use outside of combat, although the Skill can be used in Combat with the Movement/Skill Check ability.

-Each player also chooses 2 of their Arcana's **Signature Abilities** to start off the game.
+Each player also chooses 2 of their Arcana's **Arcana Abilities** to start off the game.

-Players will gain a new Signature Ability at the end of each Day.

-_(Look, while this game is still in a Rough Draft state, there are only a handful of playable Major Arcana.
-More to come.)_
+## Arcana Abilities

 <!--
 The initial run of the Major Arcana used exactly the first six cards and included: